 Various board members of the Foundation are also founders of their own family foundations, and these foundations donate money to the Foundation.
-These family foundations made contributions of \$174,500 during the year ended December 31, 2022.
+These family foundations made contributions of \$82,000 and \$174,500 during the years ended December 31, 2023 and 2022, respectively.
+The former board president of the Foundation is an employee of the Foundation's largest grant recipient.